VikramBabariya/DSA/README.md

 |For N <= 10^6 | O(N*Log(N))(sorting) |
 |For N <= 10^8 | O(N) |
 |For N >= 10^9 | O(Log(N)(Binary Search)) |

+## Debug Your Code

+1. Custom Input + Logic Checking from Dry Run
+2. Print stmt for every logical segment
+3. Stub the functions(segments)
+4. Commenting and Uncommenting to handle Segmentaion Fault